zkamvar/dissertation/README.md

  - [RStudio][3] (optional, but it helps)

-To get this document, you've either opened a new Rmarkdown document from Rstudio using the oregonstate template or you've run the followin command in a clean working directory:
+To get this document, you've either opened a new Rmarkdown document from Rstudio using the oregonstate template or you've run the following command in a clean working directory:

 ```r